-As can be seen in part 2, table 2 of the attached report there were 88 inspections during 2013 where a fitness for transport issue was detected.
-59 of these were detected during pre- export checks at an assembly centre or holding and involved a total of 53 bovine animals.
+The numbers for 2015 were similar to previous years with most incidents being detected during pre- export checks at an assembly centre or holding and involved very low numbers of animals as a proportion of the total movements in the population.
 Individual cases were deemed unfit for transport as result of issues such as lameness, conjunctivitis, ringworm and occasionally age.
 As stated in previous reports, in Ireland the loading of approximately 90-95% of consignments of animals for export is supervised by an OV.
 The fitness to transport assessment by the OV usually includes a check on the animals at various stages of the export process including during routine identification checks associated with health certification and during loading itself.
 Therefore animals that are unfit to transport by virtue of illness or age are routinely removed from the consignment by either the OV or the transporter/organiser at any stage of this process and the number detected does not necessarily reflect an attempt on behalf of the transporter/organiser to transport animals that are inherently unfit for the intended journey.
 Therefore although considered major deficiencies, in this context they are routinely and regularly addressed before export and not considered to be a major issue.

-Thirty fitness for transport non-compliances were detected, in 2014, during transport checks at slaughter plants or during routine ante mortem inspections.
-25 of these related to bovine animals.
+The fitness for transport non-compliances detected during transport checks at slaughter plants and during routine ante mortem inspections were of a more serious nature.
 They involved non-compliances such as transport of an animal with a fractured limb, significant lameness or other disease processes.
-All were followed up by cross reporting the incident via DAFM's formal cross reporting system to the relevant RO for follow up and in some cases a by issuing a legal notice to the keeper.
+All were followed up by cross reporting the incident via DAFM's formal cross reporting system to the relevant RO for follow up and in some cases a by issuing a legal notice to the keeper, suspending the transporter and withdrawing their certificate of competence..